Charptr0/Local-Password-Manager/readme.md

 ### Exit Program
-This will close the program and **remove the output folder** It is recommanded to use this option to close the program.
+This will close the program and **remove the output folder** It is recommended to use this option to close the program.

 ## Outputs
-All outputs can be retreived from the <code>output</code> folder.
+All outputs can be retrieved from the <code>output</code> folder.
 Every single request will be in a text file with a random 9 digit ID.

 For example: <code>r938492819.txt</code>